dtorrero/memorick/README.md

 - Name personalization throughout the game
 - Card flip animations and visual feedback
 - Persistent statistics tracking
-- Leaderboards for each difficulty level
+- Leaderboards for each difficulty level (sorted by completion time, with errors as a tiebreaker)

 ## Technical Architecture